UN5T48L3/ranger/README.md

-# asnscraper
+# ranger ip range list maker

 You can make huge ip range lists with by only putting ASN.

+# how to use?

+put every ASN into the asn.txt that you want to scrape ip ranges then simply run the script.

-usage: bash asnscraper.sh ASNUMBER123
+usage: bash ranger.sh